 - Provide dementia champions on all wards.

 - Provide activities such as books and puzzles for our dementia patients on our wards to assist with cognitive stimulation.
+New for 2022 – creative therapies.

 - Survey all carers of people with dementia to gain feedback on their experience whilst in hospital and ensure they felt adequately supported.

 - We will analyse this information to assist in ensuring the service we provide is regularly reviewed.
-We will also liaise and work collaboratively with a number of voluntary organisations and West Kent CCG to ensure that new initiatives can be piloted and we can offer the best care to our patients and their carers.
+We will also liaise and work collaboratively with a number of voluntary organisations and Kent and Medway CCG to ensure that new initiatives can be piloted and we can offer the best care to our patients and their carers.

 Patient support volunteers